 We have added aircraft fire fighting to our other fire training and recently arranged for six key staff to attend a bespoke, 3-day aircraft fire fighting course organized by Serco at their International Fire Training Center.

 The group did a day of theory on materials, temperatures, toxicity; theory of fire fighting and tactics along with the ‘media’ used; aircraft types, entry points, hazards that explode, pilot actions etc.; emergency planning and potential scenarios.
-ALE Owner Mike Sharp, who participated in the course, noted that, ‘There was a good deal of discussion on how each topic would be applicable to our situation in Antarctica.
+ALE Partner Mike Sharp, who participated in the course, noted that, ‘There was a good deal of discussion on how each topic would be applicable to our situation in Antarctica.
 In fact the whole course we talked about problems to look out for and how they would apply to our situation.’

 Skills Training and Scenarios